silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 ## Update

 <strong>22 November, 2021</strong>.
 Two months ago, I logged in on my Instagram account and felt nothing.
-I saw a friend's video at the top of my feed, but <em>didn't feel the need to see the rest</em>.
+I saw a friend's video, but <em>didn't feel the need to see the rest of my feed</em>.
 There was no point in keeping the account inactive, so I set it for deletion.
 Now it's gone.

 <!-- <small>Photo by [Max van den Oetelaar](https://unsplash.com/photos/buymYm3RQ3U) on Unsplash</small> -->